 Thank you for sending photos and prayers about DR Congo.
 MWC sent your encouraging words to the churches there.
 Please keep praying for our brothers and sisters who continue to experience political uncertainty and civic upheaval.

 On World Fellowship Sunday, we worship around a common theme, remembering our common roots and celebrating our worldwide koinonia (communion).
 Though we worship in different ways, we are united in Christ, as the Holy Spirit transforms us.
+Thanks to all the congregations who submitted their stories and photos.
+Please continue to share how your congregation celebrated WFS with firstname.lastname@example.org.

 In June 2016, youth and young adult groups organized activities around the YABs Fellowship Week theme in India, Paraguay, Zimbabwe, Colombia, Botswana, and India.
 During these celebrations youth praised the Lord and prayed for brothers and sisters around the world.